lucyw3/Final/README.md

 Calculate the surface integral(surface area).
 When I started this course, I did not have much knowledge on coding.
 Infact, the only coding course I had taken I failed.
 I took this class to challenge myself and found the final project to be a great opprotunity to do so.
 I wrote an algorithm for solving 2-variable integrals.
-While I wrote the code I made some small changes from examples i found online.
+While I wrote the code I made some small changes from examples I found online.
 I also set the colors to fit my personality.
 Here are a few things I realized when writing my code:

 1. A lot of coding depends on an input.
 For example in this code your entire answer depends on your integral as well as